Bob Fox - Author

-Thru-hiking the Appalachian Trail, or other long distance trails, meets many of the requirements for an activity where Flow may be experienced.
+Thru-hiking the Appalachian Trail, or other long-distance trails, meets many of the requirements for an activity where Flow may be experienced.
 The length of the trail provides a defined goal and there is feedback on the hiker’s progress, namely the miles achieved / time left.
 So is there evidence thru-hikers experience Flow?
 A scientific study was performed, using Csikszentmihalyi’s assessment tools, to determine if thru-hikers from 1997 experienced Flow.
 A questionnaire was sent to all 327 thru-hikers and 65% responded.
 Based on their answers 62% of the respondents experienced Flow with 82% of them experiencing this daily.
 The hikers experienced Flow mostly “while hiking alone”, 88%, with 71% experiencing Flow “when looking at a view.”
 The activity which most often provided a Flow experience was “hiking alone” with 81% of respondents while only 6% reported this “while looking at a view”.
 More female hikers experienced Flow when looking at a view than their male counterparts.

-To measure the autotelic, or intrinsic motivation of the individual, most hikers ranked their top reason for enjoying their thru-hike is the “enjoyment of the experience and the use of skills” or “the activity itself.”
+To measure the autotelic or intrinsic motivation of the individual, most hikers ranked their top reason for enjoying their thru-hike is the “enjoyment of the experience and the use of skills” or “the activity itself.”
 Ranked last were reasons which indicate extrinsic motivation like “competition, measuring self against others” and “prestige, regard, glamour” meaning the hikers were motivated from within which is an indication of a Flow experience.
 The study found an autotelic score high enough to indicate thru-hiking to be a Flow-producing activity similar to rock climbing.

-Thru-hiking presents a challenging goal which can result in a self motivating psychological process.
+Thru-hiking presents a challenging goal that can result in a self-motivating psychological process.
 It also may partly explain why some who get off the trail would like to go back and some do many times.
-Without assessing their experiences it can't be determined if they experienced Flow, but some noteworthy repeat thru-hikers are, Earl Shaffer, Grandma Gatewood, Baltimore Jack and a yo-yo hiker my son Eric and his friend Cooper met who never leaves the trail.
+Without assessing their experiences it can't be determined if they experienced Flow, but some noteworthy repeat thru-hikers are, Earl Shaffer, Grandma Gatewood, Baltimore Jack, and a yo-yo hiker my son Eric and his friend Cooper met who never leaves the trail.
 Though their primary motivation may be to become more mindful, enjoy the outdoors or enjoy the friendship of the other hikers maybe the challenge aspect played a secondary role.
 This is another piece of the enigma puzzle of these people who call themselves thru-hikers and why they do what they do.